tarikqp/RoboAutomationtestsAndroidPlatform/README.md

 - Start the appium server and run the example test “sampleTest” in /src/test/java/tests/SampleTest.java.
 Make sure your default server is set to **127.0.0.1:4723**

-- If you are going to use Android Emulator, you have to install Android Studio and create device.
+- If you are going to use Android Emulator, you have to install Android Studio and create the device.
 Check here: https://developer.android.com/studio/run/emulator how to create Android Emulator and make sure to you are set desired capabilities for your device in AppiumController class (src/test/java/AppiumSupport/AppiumController.java).
-By defult it is set for 9.0 Android version.
-At same place you can add your real device.
+By default, it is set for the 9.0 Android version.
+At the same place, you can add your real device.
 Note that your real device may not accept makeGSMcall() by Appium.
-It dependes on USB debugging and limitation of certion phone.
-In Emulators this works perfectly fine.
+It depends on USB debugging and the limitation of a certain phone.
+In Emulators, this works perfectly fine.

 **How to run tests on Browserstack:**